 - Do the tools that support activities/assessment function well or do they need more scaffolding/reconsideration?

 Which forums did students actively engage in, or not?
 How might they work better?

 During and post topic, student responses to surveys can contribute to considerations for adaptation in the next reiteration of the topic, as well as adjustments to the current topic.

 - Touchpoint survey (if used)

-Although this survey is placed early in the topic you can use it in whatever week you want (Turn editing on, and use the Move resource icon to drag it to where you want).
+Although this survey is placed early in the topic you can use it in whatever module you want (Turn editing on, and use the Move resource icon to drag it to where you want).
 However, it is particularly useful for early analysis of the topic's functioning.
 The survey uses the feedback tool to find out how students are going and is intended as an active teaching quality tool.

 As it is optional, you will need to promote its use using an announcement or in a forum/s.
 The results will tell you whether student require more support or you need to make adjustments to the topic, or that the topic is working really well just as it is!
 Students will appreciate any changes initiated, or just an acknowledgement of their feedback (if no adjustments are required).

 The SET is an end-of-topic online survey, containing Likert and open-ended (text response) questions, which evaluates and delivers student feedback on the topic and teacher/s.